motin/federated-learning-v2-study-addon/docs/DEV.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Engineering notes specific to this study

+### Note to engineers for a potential v3 of this add-on:

+* The new model url endpoints that should be used may be may not be live in production.
+To test the rest of the add-on functionality, you can set `extensions.federated-learning-v2_shield_mozilla_org.test.modelUrlEndpoint` to `https://public-data.telemetry.mozilla.org/awesomebar_study/latest.json` or some local endpoint.

 ## Preparations

 * Download Developer and Nightly versions of Firefox (only Developer/Nightly will allow bundled web extension experiments, and Developer is the default target for the automated tests)